-The LED matrix uses only the 3V and GND pins for power and logic.
-Current draw depends on how many LEDs are lit but you can approximate it as about 40mA for most uses.
-Check the PCB file/schematic to verify which pin is ground!
+The LED matrix uses only the 3V (second from the right, above) and GND (fourth from the right) pins for power and logic.
+Current draw depends on how many LEDs are lit but you can approximate it as about 80mA for most uses.